SamiraCecen/cmpe341-os-project/README.md

 CMPE 341 - OPERATING SYSTEMS(Program in Python) Code for Project 2 Task 4 and onwards: #STUDENTS ARE TO COMPLETE THIS PORTION AS THEIR PROJECT$form of a file.

 Employee Lifecycle Project
 This project is implemented for the course CMPE341 Operating Systems.
-It is for managing employee account details on a Linux system and grabbing them from a CSV file.
+It deals with employee account details management on the Linux system and getting them from a CSV file.
-The script reads employees. csv, compares to a previous copy and undertakes the actions:
+The script reads employees.csv, compares it with a previous copy, and performs the following actions:
-Onboards new active employees
+Onboard active new employees.
-Locks and archives inactive employees
+Lock and archiving of inactive employees.
-Detects removed employees
+Detect removed employees.
-Retains its state information in a snapshot file.
+Maintain a snapshot file with its state information.
-Issue such as reports and logs per each run
+Issue such as reports and logs every run.
-The idea is to somehow sync HR records with Linux user accounts in a reproducible fashion.
+Somehow synchronize the HR records and the Linux user accounts in a reproducible manner.

- How It Works
+How it works
 The employees file is read and parsed:getValue((Name,Age,Job,)):normal(Age,Position):time(Weekday,HStart,,HEnd) the weight for normalisation. csv.
- It check the present file with output/last_employees. csv`.
+It checks the present file with output/last_employees.csv.
- Then you can figure out the changes with the help of the comm command:
+From this point forward the changes can be assessed using the comm command.
- New users: Exist in the current CSV but do not exist in snapshot.
- Deleted users: are in the snapshot but are not listed in the current CSV Terminated users: still appearing, but the status is "terminated" Added users are onboarded:
+New users: Exist in the current CSV but do not exist in snapshot Deleted users: are in the snapshot but are not listed in the current CSV Terminated users: still appearing but with a status of "terminated" Users added are onboarded:
- Added creation of a Linux group if it does not exist a new user is added to the group
+Birthday Party: User added to Linux group if it does not exist New User added to Group
- When a user is deleted or deactivated, that user has been offboarded:
+When users are deleted or deactivated, they have been off-boarded:
- Their account is locked
- Their home directory is archived in output/archives/ A manager report is generated for every run.
+Account Is Locked
+Home Directory Is Archived in output/archives/
+For every run, a management report is generated.
 Logs are written to `output/logs/lifecycle_sync.log`.
- The snapshot file updates for the next run.
+In the snapshot file, the next run will be updated.
 ---

 ## Files and Folders Created